melynx/cvm-workload-examples/fedora-oci/README.md

 | Password | `user` |
 | sudo     | `NOPASSWD: ALL` |

-Host SSH keys are generated at build time via `ssh-keygen -A`.
-Each rebuilt archive will have fresh host keys.
+Host SSH keys were baked into the archive at build time via `ssh-keygen -A`, so every instance launched from this published archive shares the same host keys.

 ### Ports